nklsfrt/nixos/README.md

 ### Ephemerality and opt-in state

-My workstations are configured with ephemeral root filesystems and explicitly defined persistent storage to avoid any undeclared state that could cause configuration drift or similar.
+My workstations are configured with ephemeral root file systems and explicitly defined persistent storage to avoid any undeclared state that could cause configuration drift or similar.
 This is currently implemented via the [Impermanence][imp] module and using a `tmpfs` for `/`.

-### Seperation of Concerns
+### Separation of Concerns

-My user environments and system configurations are declared independently from configuration that is solely dependent on the individual system's hardware, making them easily interchangable and applicable to any of my systems.
+My user environments and system configurations are declared independently from configuration that is solely dependent on the individual system's hardware, making them easily interchangeable and applicable to any of my systems.
 This is made possible by [Home Manager][hm].

-I am currently working on further seperating things by modularizing each systems configuration into distinct abilities/roles/profiles to avoid as much duplicate code as possible.
+I am currently working on further separating things by modularizing each systems configuration into distinct abilities/roles/profiles to avoid as much duplicate code as possible.

 ### Prioritization by Specificity